mazarkaman/salary-calculator/readme.md

 ## Contributors
-This project was developed by Mohammad Sadegh Azarkaman.
+- This project was developed by: **Mohammad Sadegh Azarkaman**. <br/>
+- This project based on https://github.com/jasontaylordev/Cl